• Skip to primary navigation

 In addition to being a delicious snack, peaches can also be used in savory dishes.

-Grilled peaches make a wonderful addition to salad or chicken dishes, and peach salsa is a refreshing and summery alternative to tomato salsa.
+Grilled peaches make a good addition to salad or chicken dishes, and peach salsa is a refreshing and summery alternative to tomato salsa.

 Use an equal amount of peach as a substitute for mango in your recipes to add a similar fruity taste.